Get a Duns Number

 Once you gain authorization D&B will provide you access to your files via iUpdate, where you can review, update, correct, and add company information.
 We will discuss more on iUpdate in future steps.

-Now if your company does not show up in the search results than most likely you do not have a DUNs Number so the next step would be to apply for one.
+Now if your company does not show up in the search results than most likely you do not have a DUNs Number so the next step would be to get a DUNS Number.

-It is important to note that once you apply for a DUNS Number at no charge your file will be created but it will be considered an incomplete file (marketing file) if you have no trade references reporting.
+It is important to note that once you set up your DUNSFile, your file will be created but it will be considered an incomplete file (marketing file) if you have no trade references reporting.

 Remember, once you obtain your DUNS Number the next step is to start establishing business credit by adding positive trade references to your file.
 This only happens when you start making purchases with creditors that report your payment history.